-Travel Grants are awarded to assist students who travel to perform thesis-related research or attend conferences related to their graduate projects.
+GSA Travel Grants are awarded to assist students who travel to perform research or attend conferences related to their graduate projects.
 This also may include thesis related travel to workshops and programs.
-Due to the availability of funds from the Graduate Student Commons Governance Board, amount of travel grants are $300 per applicant per academic year (or whatever your travel amount is, if less than $300).
+The maximum award is $500 per applicant per academic year.
+Students receiving funding from another source (such as an advisor, department, or grant) may be offered an award that is less than the maximum.
 Travel must be completed before applying and must have occurred within the last two years.
 You may only apply after all travel has been completed.

 Deadlines for submitting applications to the front desk of the Grad Student Commons or via intercampus mail to the Grad Student Commons are as follows:

 Late travel grants will absolutely not be accepted.

 WE ARE SWITCHING FROM A QUARTERLY GRANT CYCLE TO A TWICE PER YEAR CYCLE.
 After experiencing long delays in getting checks to grad students, we have worked out an agreement with the accounting office to submit grants during their down time, only twice per year -- once in early November, and once in late April.
 This will highly expedite the process of getting checks to students, and we will be distributing the same amount of money.
 It does mean that students attending conferences after the fall deadline will have to wait until spring, and that spring grants will be due about one month earlier than usual.
 IF YOU ARE GRADUATING AND HOPING TO APPLY FOR A CONFERENCE THAT TAKES PLACE AFTER APRIL 28, or if you have another extenuating circumstance, please contact us about a special round of grants we will be processing over the summer.